tduyng/tduyng.github.io/content/blog/2025-12-21-neovim-setup-debug-nodejs/index.md

 I open a file and press `<leader>db` on lines where I want to stop.
 Red dots appear showing my breakpoints.

 Then I press `<leader>dc` to start debugging.
-I select which configuration to use, Attach, Mocha, or Jest.
+I select which configuration to use, Attach, Vitest, Jest ....

 The debug UI opens and my code runs until it hits a breakpoint.